nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `TAvigator` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: UC01 - Creating a new contact and editing relevant information**

+**MSS**

+1. User creates a new contact.

+    Use case ends.

+**Extensions**

+1a.
+User edits the contact name.

+1b.
+User edits the Module Code associated with the contact.

+1c.
+User edits the Tutorial Group Number associated with the contact.

 **Use case: UC02 - View Summary of Attendance Records**

 **MSS**